soft-skills-engineering/website/code-of-conduct.md

 We believe the above protocol is a useful approach for other types of non-obvious commercial activity.

 If you join this community simply to take value from the community rather than contribute, the community will quickly notice and react.
-If you are wondering whether a specific action is commercial or not, please ask and calibrate in #rands-slack-rules.
+If you are wondering whether a specific action is commercial or not, please ask and calibrate in #slack-rules.

 ## Resolve Peacefully